Mecklenburg County, North Carolina: 2000 census

 There were 273,416 households, out of which 32.10% had children under the age of 18 living with them, 47.70% were married couples living together, 12.40% had a female householder with no husband present, and 36.00% were non-families.
 27.60% of all households were made up of individuals, and 5.90% had someone living alone who was 65 years of age or older.
 The average household size was 2.49 and the average family size was 3.06.

-In the county, the population was spread out, with 25.10% under the age of 18, 9.70% from 18 to 24, 36.40% from 25 to 44, 20.30% from 45 to 64, and 8.60% who were 65 years of age or older.
+In the county, 25.10% of the population was under the age of 18, 9.70% was from 18 to 24, 36.40% from 25 to 44, 20.30% from 45 to 64, and 8.60% was 65 years of age or older.
 The median age was 33 years.
 For every 100 females there were 96.50 males.
 For every 100 females age 18 and over, there were 93.60 males.

 The median income for a household in the county was $50,579, and the median income for a family was $60,608.
 Males had a median income of $40,934 versus $30,100 for females.
 The per capita income for the county was $27,352.
 About 6.60% of families and 9.20% of the population were below the poverty line, including 11.50% of those under age 18 and 9.30% of those age 65 or over.

 Law and government

 Mecklenburg County is a member of the regional Centralina Council of Governments.

 The county is governed by the Mecklenburg Board of County Commissioners (BOCC).
-The BOCC is a nine-member board made up of representatives from each of the six county districts and three at-large representatives elected by the entire county.
-This electoral structure favors candidates in the at-large positions who will be elected by the majority population of the county.
+The BOCC is a nine-member board made up of representatives elected from six single-member districts, and three at-large representatives elected by the entire county.
+This electoral structure favors at-large candidates who appeal to the majority population of the county.
 Each District has a population of approximately 165,000 individuals.
 All seats are partisan and are for 2-year terms (elections occur in even years).
 The current chairman of the Mecklenburg BOCC is George Dunlap (D, District 3).
 The Current Vice-chair is Elaine Powell (D, District 1).

 Members of the Mecklenburg County Commission are required by North Carolina State law to choose a chair and vice-chair once a year (at the first meeting of December).
-Historically, the individual elected was the 'top-vote-getter' which was one of three at-large members.
+Historically, the individual elected was the 'top-vote-getter', typically one of three at-large members.
 In 2014 this unofficial rule was changed by the Board to allow any member to serve as Chair or vice-chair as long as they received support from 4 members plus their own vote.

 The nine members of the Board of County Commissioners are: